SOUTH AFRICAN FORESTRY ASSURANCE SCHEME (SAFAS)

-South African Forestry Assurance Scheme (SAFAS) was submitted to the
+South African Forestry Assurance Scheme (SAFAS) was officially endorsed

-Programme for Endorsement of Forest Certification (PEFC) for endorsement
+by the Programme for Endorsement of Forest Certification (PEFC) in

 The objective is to have a National Certification Scheme that is based